Is Squarespace or WordPress better for design?

 Consider using Squarespace if...

 - You don't want to have to install things on a server

 - You want to have total control over the design of your website

-- You might want to change your website design/layout in less than a year’s time
+- You might want to change your website design/layout from time to time, without it taking too much time/effort

 - You prefer the idea of having a single commercial supplier supporting your website